piyush-thefool-dev/piyush-thefool-dev/README.md

 ───────────────────────────────────────────────────────────
   → Start before you're ready
   → Build something broken, then fix it
-  → If it's interesting, dive in — decide priority later → Every skill you pick up connects to another ───────────────────────────────────────────────────────────
+  → If it's interesting, dive in, decide priority later → Every skill you pick up connects to another ───────────────────────────────────────────────────────────
 ```